Rising hope or looming catastrophe ∙

-The Greek word translated lies in the power of is keimai.
-The basic meaning of keimai is to lie, that is to be in a recumbent position, to recline, to lie down.
+The Greek word translated as lies in the power of is keimai.
+The basic meaning of keimai is to lie, that is, to be in a recumbent position, to recline, or to lie down.
 The Greek literally reads lies in the evil one.
-The verb is regularly used of an infant lying in the arms of a parent.
-It envisions the world resting in the power of the evil one, that is, held in subjection by the devil (Strong).
+This verb is regularly used for an infant lying in a parent’s arms.
+It envisions the world resting in the power of the evil one, held in subjection by the devil (Strong).

-Thinking in physical terms for a moment, how large is the evil one, the enemy of our souls?
-Just suppose for a minute that he is immense.
-Far larger than the Earth itself.
-Large enough to hold planet Earth in his arms.
-This presents a dreadful word picture of the world itself lying in his arms.
-As a parent would rock a child to sleep, so the evil one is slowly but surely swaying the world and keeping it unawares, half-asleep, somewhere between a slumber and a trance.
+Thinking in physical terms for a moment, how large is the Evil One?
+Suppose for a moment that he is immense, much larger than planet Earth.
+The enemy of our souls could actually hold the planet in his arms.
+This creates a terrifying image of the world lying helplessly in his grasp.
+In the same way, a parent might rock a child to sleep; the Evil One is continually swaying the world, keeping it unaware and half-asleep, hovering between a trance and slumber.